SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 Timings are a tool built into Sponge that allows server administrators to monitor the performance of their server.
 Timings will collect information about a server so that a report may later be generated on the data.
-Information that is recorded by timings include the server motd, version, uptime, memory, installed plugins, tps, percent of tps loss, amount of players, tile entities, entities, and chunks.
+Information that is recorded by timings include the server motd, version, uptime, memory, installed plugins, tps, percent of tps loss, number of players, tile entities, entities, and chunks.
 Below is a list of sub-commands to ``/sponge timings``:

 ========================  ========================================